 Mineral water

 Pu'er is a robust tea that loves heat.
-Unlike a Japanese green tea, which can become bitter at high temperatures, Pu'er tolerates and even demands very hot water.
-Heat opens compressed leaves, releases deep aromas, and reveals the liquor's density.
+Unlike Japanese green tea, which can become bitter at high temperatures, Pu'er tolerates and even demands very hot water.
+It is the heat that opens the compressed leaves, releases the deep aromas, and reveals the density of the liquor.
 The different forms of Pu'er compression also require slightly different heat levels to fully open.

 | Type of Pu'er | Temperature | Why |